 Being involved in an incident of road rage can be scary, and most drivers aren’t sure what to do when another motorist begins to behave menacingly on the road.
 In many cases, aggressive driving leads to dangerous accidents, severe injuries, and even death.
 Keep yourself and your passengers safe by learning how to respond in the event you become the object of another driver’s hostile or intimidating behavior.

 Here are a few things you must keep in mind if you are on the receiving end of someone else’s road rage:

-- - It’s not personal.
+- Remember that it’s not personal.
 During instances of road rage, aggressors typically allowed themselves to internalize others’ behavior on the road, taking the actions of other motorists as personal affronts.
 As a recipient of the resulting antagonism, the worst thing you can do is escalate the situation by taking their behavior personally.

-- - Contact police.
-If another driver is tailing you closely, attempting to ram their vehicle into yours, following you, or otherwise putting your safety in jeopardy, stick to main, well-travelled roads and call 911.
+- Contact the police if necessary.
+If another driver is tailing you closely, attempting to ram their vehicle into yours, following you, or otherwise putting your safety in jeopardy, stick to main, well-traveled roads and call 911.